FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 ```
 since we provided the runtime argument of `savedInstanceState: Bundle?` using `@BindsInstance`, now we can play with it.

-Now our activity will look like:
+Now our activity looks like:
 ```kotlin
 class MainActivity : AppCompatActivity() {